tampambro/ballKiller/README.md

 ### Instruction

 1. Clone this repository on your computer.
-2. Launch fail index.html in browser.
+2. Launch index.html in browser.
 3. Play.